 D. European hornets are 0.5-1.5 in

 The European hornet is also a relatively big insect ranging from 0.5-1.5 inches (1 inch = 2.54 cm).
-If you just caught one or found one dead, the easiest way to conclude that it is not an Asian giant hornet is to check their very bright abdomen (insects have three main body parts, head, thorax, abdomen).
+If you just caught one or found one dead the easiest way to conclude that it is not an Asian giant hornet is to check their very bright abdomen (insects have three main body parts, head, thorax, abdomen).
 The abdomen of an European hornet has black “intrusions” into the yellow bands .
 You can see that pattern clearly in pictures A, C and D above (hover your cursor over the pictures to see the captions).
 In contrast, the markings on the abdomen of an Asian giant hornet are clean circles (B above).
-European hornets also have a reddish/burgundy thorax (where the wings attach).
-Click here for information on how European hornet can damage trees.
+Asian giant hornets also have bright yellow heads and a black thorax (where the wings attach) while European hornets have a reddish/burgundy thorax and back of the head.

 Of note, the European hornet, is an invasive species in the US – brought in by European settlers in the mid 1800s.
 It is now widespread across the eastern US as far west as Louisiana and the Dakotas but never made it to the Pacific coast states.